Skills Assessment Library

 Featured assessments are shown towards the top, and available categories appear above the featured section.
 Below the feature section, we highlight the most popular skills used by other employers.
 You can search for an assessment through a category or through the search bar.

 You can preview questions from any of the assessments to help you decide whether you would like to utilize that assessment.
 Click on the assessment card to open the details section.

 Once you decide which one you would like to use, click "Add to Assessments".

-Once added, click on the assessment card, and it will open the data for this assessment.
-If you would like to make a change to a question or add a question in the assessment click on the "Create" tab.
+Once added, it will open the assessment editor.
+If you would like to make a change to a question or add a question in the assessment, click on the "Create" tab.

 Please note that if you make any changes to the questions created by experts, make sure to include a correct answer sample to help the AI calculate a more accurate score.

 Once you are in the assessment editor, you will also have the option to create question groups, make additional changes to the settings, and set up candidate messages in the experience tab.

 Settings tab: These settings allow you to set the guidelines for the candidates, control the way the assessment is displayed, and the results it returns.
 You will be able to change the assessment name, description (internal use only), and choose other options.